Remote Calling Python from Erlang¶

 until they are needed.
 You can substitute stored values into following calls.

-To facilitate this we have the py.erl
+To facilitate this we have the py.erl helper module, which you can drop

 into your Erlang project and use as a library (pending hex package).